ishaan2304/Agri-Case-Study/README.md

 # Agri Case Study
 This repository contains the code and analysis for the agricultural case study.

-- `agri.ipynb`: Jupyter Notebook containing the analysis and visualizations
+- `agri.ipynb`: Jupyter Notebook containing the analysis and visualizations.

 ## Analysis